stlmc/stlmc/tests/README.md

 make benchmark
 ```

-Run one formula from one model, with a per-case timeout and two-step scenario
+Run one formula from one model, with a per-case timeout and solver candidate
 batch size:

 ```sh